Map indicating Port Authorities across Canada

 St. John's Port Authority

-• Serves Newfoundland and Labrador as well as offshore oil and gas industries.
+• The primary offshore energy supply and service centre and fish-handling port on the East Coast of Canada, serving Newfoundland and Labrador as well as offshore oil and gas industries.

-• Handled 1.4 million tonnes of domestic containers, liquid and dry bulk in 2012.
+• Handled 1.8 million tonnes of domestic containers, liquid, and dry bulk in 2015.

 Thunder Bay Port Authority

 The Port of Thunder Bay is an international